killkuruzzza/git_lesson_3/Readme.md

 # The git initial working process

-> The are description for starting workspace with git technologies
+> There are description for starting workspace with git technologies

 ### Installing git